 Naps during the day

 A baby with colic who is between the ages of 0 and 3 months old can take 4-6 naps per day, with about 10 hours of sleep at night and 5 hours during the day.
-Allowing your baby to nap during the day will improve their chances of getting a more restful night's sleep and will make it easier to put them to bed.
+Allowing your baby to nap during the day will improve their chances of getting a more restful night's sleep and will make it easier to put them to bed without as much of a fuss.
 Make sure that the sleeping environment is dark, has white noise, and is free of dangerous materials.
 Use the calming tips above, feed your baby after their nap, rather than just before, and create an Eat-Play-Sleep routine.

 Reduce Evening Stimulation